pingcap/blog/getting-started-with-rails-tidb.md

 curl --proto '=https' --tlsv1.2 -sSf https://tiup-mirrors.pingcap.com/install.sh | sh
 ```

-This will also add `$HOME/.tiup/bin` in your `PATH` environment variable,, so you can use TiUP directly.
+This will also add `$HOME/.tiup/bin` in your `PATH` environment variable, so you can use TiUP directly.

 ### Spin up a local cluster